 If a defendant has no defense and is the true obligor of the alleged unpaid debt, a creditor may file a motion for summary judgment alleging that there is no genuine issue of material fact disputed in the case.
 A qualified debt collection defense attorney may attempt to have the case dismissed because of a lack of evidence.
 Most cases never make it to trial as both parties typically find it to their mutual advantage to reach some settlement before it progresses this far.

-The experienced South Florida defense attorneys at Loan Lawyers are here to help you if you are experiencing difficulty because of unpaid debts.
-To schedule a free consultation at any of our three conveniently located offices, contact Loan Lawyers today by calling (888) FIGHT-13 (344-4813).
+The experienced Fort Lauderdale debt defense attorneys at Loan Lawyers are here to help you if you are experiencing difficulty because of unpaid debts.
+To schedule a free consultation at any of our three conveniently located offices, contact Loan Lawyers today by calling 954-523-HELP (4357).